eldoriarpg/SchematicBrushReborn/readme.md

 `-r`

 #### Placeair
-On default we dont place air block.
+On default we don't place air block.
 If you want to change this use this flag.

 `-includeair`
 `-incair`
 `-a`

 ![## Commands](http://chojo.u.catgirlsare.sexy/ovFjigc1.png)

-All command profide the information listed below, if you use them withour any arguments.
+All commands provide the information listed below, if you use them without any arguments.
-All command have a rich tabcompletion which always helps you with building your brush
+All commands have a rich tabcompletion which always helps you with building your brush.

 ![space](http://chojo.u.catgirlsare.sexy/yZsxd5nh.png)

 ### Schematicbrush
 Alias: `schbr`, `sbr`

-Argumente: `<schematic sets...> <flags>`
+Arguments: `<schematic sets...> <flags>`
 Permission: `schematicbrush.brush.use`

-This command is be core of schematic brush.
+This command is the core of schematic brush.
 It allows you to create a schematic brush on a item.

 ![space](http://chojo.u.catgirlsare.sexy/yZsxd5nh.png)